ulixee/secret-agent/docs/Pool.md

   - certificateStore `ICertificateStore` Optional caching layer to store and retrieve certificates.
   - dataDir `string` Optional directory to store/retrieve the Certificate Base Authority and Private Key.
   - defaultBrowserEngine `IBrowserEngine` Optional default [BrowserEngine](./BrowserEngine.md) to launch new Agents with if none is specified.
-  - agentPlugins `IAgentPluginClass[]` Optional list of [AgentPlugin](https://github.com/unblocked-web/specifications/plugin/IAgentPlugin.ts) classes (`IAgentPluginClass`).
+  - plugins `IUnblockedPluginClass[]` Optional list of Unblocked [Plugins](https://github.com/unblocked-web/specifications/plugin/IUnblockedPlugin.ts) classes (`IUnblockedPluginClass`).
 These plugins will be installed into all hooks for the agent.
   - logger `IBoundLog` Optional logger.

 ## Properties